madsRat/siads_699_capstone_nutrient_knights/README.md

 4. Wei Liu

 **_Important Note:_** RoboDietitian should not be used for personal, medical, or health related applications.
-This project is purely experimental and the results should be reviewed for accuracy.
+This project is purely academic/experimental and the results should be reviewed for accuracy.

 ## Why Should I use RoboDietitian?
 RoboDietitian addresses two problems.